Ice spike

-Although natural ice spikes are usually measured in inches or centimeters, a report that appeared in the Harbor Creek Historical Society Newsletter by Canadian Gene Heuser, who hiked across frozen Lake Erie in 1963, spoke of "small pinholes in the ice through which the water below was periodically forced under pressure to spout up into the air and freeze" producing 5 ft "frozen spurts that looked to him like telephone poles standing straight up all over the lake".
+Although natural ice spikes are usually measured in centimeters or inches, a report that appeared in the Harbor Creek Historical Society Newsletter by Canadian Gene Heuser, who hiked across frozen Lake Erie in 1963, spoke of "small pinholes in the ice through which the water below was periodically forced under pressure to spout up into the air and freeze" producing 5 ft "frozen spurts that looked to him like telephone poles standing straight up all over the lake".

 Background

 Ice spikes have been reported as a rare natural phenomenon for decades.
 A model of the mechanism of formation was put forth independently by O. Bally and H.E.
 Dorsey in the early 20th century and this is still the most widely accepted explanation of the phenomenon today.
 Spikes tend to form in containers such as bird baths and pet drinking bowls, where the water freezes quickly, rather than in large bodies of water such as lakes and ponds.
 A number of web pages displaying photographs of unusual ice formations and discussing the phenomenon have been published, and a number of cases of ice spikes being formed on ice cubes in domestic refrigerators have been reported.
 The ability to grow ice spikes in a controlled environment has prompted a small number of investigations by the researchers in the Physics Department of the California Institute of Technology under the direction of Kenneth G. Libbrecht into the conditions needed for the spikes to form.